 At CommonBond, we are motivated not by a sense of charity but rather an understanding that each individual is worth an investment and that we all benefit from making such investments.
 CommonBond uses the collective assets of the staff, board, partners, stakeholders, and residents to make housing and services available to 12,000 people – we and they contribute positively to vibrant communities.

 Favorite CommonBond memory:

-I was about to speak at a big event at our Upper Post Veterans Community when a resident’s service dog, Dutchess, came over to sit on my foot and lean in close.
-I took it as a compliment, since I love dogs.
+I was about to speak at a big event at our Upper Post Veterans Community when a resident’s service dog, Dutchess, came over to sit on my foot and leaned in closely.
+I took it as a compliment since I love dogs.
 Her owner later explained to me that Duchess is drawn to people who are anxious or who might need comfort.
 It was a perfect example of how we can never predict when we will need help – or who will be in a position to help us out in our time of need.